marios-zindilis/website-sources/posts/ghost/index.md

 ---
 title: Ghost
-Description: Collection of links for the GHOST vulnerability on Glibc
+description: Collection of links for the GHOST vulnerability on Glibc
 first-published: 2015-02-28
 ---